1755 - British expedition against Fort Niagara

 The campaign lasted from July to October 1755

-Among all the campaigns planned against French posts in North America in 1755, William Shirley, the British governor of Massachusets and Commander-in-Chief in North America, personally assumed command of the expedition against Fort Niagara.
+Among all the campaigns against French posts in North America in 1755, that he planned, William Shirley, the British governor of Massachusetts and Commander-in-Chief in North America, personally assumed command of the expedition against Fort Niagara.
+The fort, near present day Youngstown, New York, was situated on the eastern bank of the Niagara River at its mouth, on Lake Ontario.

-In July, Major-General Shirley arrived at Albany which had been chosen as the base camp for his expedition.
+In July, Major-General Shirley arrived at Albany, which had been chosen as the base camp for his expedition.
 His force numbered some 2,500 men and consisted of Shirley's 50th Regiment of Foot, Pepperrell's 51st Regiment of Foot, and one regiment of New Jersey Provincials (500 men), known as the Jersey Blues.
-The two newly raised regular foot regiments were essentially formed with raw provincial recruits.
+The two newly raised regular foot regiments mostlt consisted of raw provincial recruits.

-Departing near Albany, the expeditionary force used bateaux to advance upstream on the Mohawk.
+Departing from Albany, the expeditionary force used bateaux to advance upstream on the Mohawk.

-On July 23, Lieutenant-Colonel Ellison embarked at Schenectady for Oswego with part (5th division) of the 50th Foot.
+On July 23, Lieutenant-Colonel Ellison embarked from Schenectady for Oswego with part (5th division) of the 50th Foot.

-On July 28, the first division of Béarn Infanterie reached Fort La Présentation (near present-day Ogdensburg), a square fort flanked by four bastions linked by curtain walls and garrisoned by 30 men.
+On July 28, the first division of Béarn Infanterie reached Fort La Présentation (near present-day Ogdensburg, New York), a square fort flanked by four bastions linked by curtain walls and garrisoned by 30 men.

 On August 1, the first division of Béarn Infanterie finally reached Fort Frontenac on Lake Ontario.